 Levels GROUP

 Pvt.
-School Male Teachers Pvt.
+Sc hool Male Teachers Pvt.
 School Female Teachers

 n=80 Percentage % n=80 Percentage %

 High 40 50 % 46 57.5 %

 Moderate 24 30 % 26 32.5%

 Low 16 20 % 08 10 %

 Table -2 is the extension of table -1 which clearly revealed the picture regarding the comparative levels of perceived reactions on occupational stress between male and female +2 private school teachers working in Darbhanga district.
-From the table - 2, it can be observed that 57.5 percent of female teachers have shown higher degree of occupational stress in comparison to male teacher i.e. 50 percent which is low comparatively.
+From the table - 2, it can be observed that 57.5 percent of female teachers have shown higher degree of occupational stress in comparison to male teachers i.e. 50 percent which is low comparatively.
 30 percent of male +2 school teachers reported moderate levels of perceived occupational stress in comparison to female teachers i.e. 32.5 percent comparatively which is high than male +2 school teachers.
 So far as the low levels of perceived occupational stress, only '10 percent of female school teachers are found to have low levels of perceived reactions on their degree of occupational stress in comparison to male group of teachers i.e. 20 percent which is higher than female group of teachers working in +2 private schools.
 Thus, the hypothesis i.e. "male teachers will have more degree of perceived occupational stress than female teachers in +2 private schools of Darbhanga district, India" also stands rejected.
-The obtained results seem to be logical especially in the context of Darbhanga district of India in the sense that females are enjoying much more with the school teaching jobs than male group of teachers, although still female have their dual roles especially from where the present piece of research work has been carried out.
+The obtained results seem to be logical especially in the context of Darbhanga district of India in the sense that females are enjoying much more with the school teaching jobs than male group of teachers, although still females have their dual roles especially from where the present piece of research work has been carried out.
 It is because of the fact that in addition to the household works all women in this area from where the present study has been carried out, they want to contribute something in catering the needs of the family.
-Hence, significance of difference has been found.
+Hence, the significance of difference has been found.
 Above discussed results can also be observed by the following chart.

-Table -3 of the results depicts the clear cut picture pertaining to the significance of difference on different dimensions of Occupational Stress between the Group of Male and Female Teachers working in +2 private Schools in North Bihar, India.
-Form the table -3, it can also be observed that out of 12 dimensions of occupational stress, only five dimensions viz., role overload, role ambiguity, responsibility for persons, poor peer relations, and strenuous working conditions have been emerged as the predictors between male and female teachers working in +2 private schools of Darbhanga district of Northern India.
-Thus, the proposed hypothesis i.e. "none of the dimensions of occupational stress will emerge as the predictor between the group of males and females teacher working in +2 private schools" also stand rejected.
-In fact, private schools located in Darbhanga district of Northern India, they are neglecting the personal needs of the teachers for catering the needs and demands of the family, hence, most of the teachers reported unhappiness especially male teachers during the present investigation.
+Table -3 of the results depict the clear cut picture pertaining to the significance of difference on different dimensions of Occupational Stress between the occupational stress, only five dimensions viz., role overload, role ambiguity, responsibility for persons, poor peer relations, and strenuous working conditions have been emerged as the predictors between male and female teachers working in +2 private schools of Darbhanga district of Northern India.
+Thus, the proposed hypothesis i.e. "none of the dimensions of occupational stress will emerge as the predictor between the group of males and females teacher working in +2 private schools" also stands rejected.
+In fact, private schools located in Darbhanga district of Northern India, are neglecting the personal needs of the teachers for catering the needs and demands of the family, hence, most of the teachers reported unhappiness especially male teachers during the present investigation.
 Really its amazing as the results obtained but instead of this both the groups of male and female reported moderate levels of perceived occupational stress, although female teachers have been found more prone to their degree of perceived reactions of occupational stress than male teachers group.
 It is because of the fact that full time working female hold more conservative values and more traditional view of women's roles, reported experiencing a more supportive family life.